 Seeking Recovery From Benzo Use?

 The most effective way to treat Benzodiazepine addiction is by attending rehab.
 Upon entering rehab, patients are assessed for co-occurring disorders, treating the sickness of addiction from the inside out.
-Patients connect with caring staff members who have the knowledge of the best treatment methods.
+Patients connect with caring staff members who have knowledge of treatment methods.
 Gentle, holistic-based therapies offered in rehab facilities include:

 - Faith-based healing